OSVVM/OSVVM-Scripts/README.rst

 ----------------------

 Create a simulation directory.
-Generally I name this "sim" or "sim_<simulator name>".
+Generally I name this "sim" or "sim_vendor-name".
 Creating a simulation directory means that cleanup before running regressions is just a matter of deleting the sim directory and recreating a new one.